richardeigenmann/SlidingTiles/Readme.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7b1389d37d244865a6c12f7d028364fc)](https://www.codacy.com/app/richardeigenmann/SlidingTiles?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=richardeigenmann/SlidingTiles&amp;utm_campaign=Badge_Grade)

 ## Screenshot

 ![Screenshot](http://opentechschool-zurich.github.io/cpp-co-learning/topics/games/monkey-keg/Richard/sliding-tiles/doc/Screenshot.png)

+## Description

+This game places tiles in a grid.
+The blue one is a start tile and the red one is an end tile.
+The idea is to move the other tiles around one by one until a path is created from the start to the end.

-## Description:
+## Keyboard shortcuts

-This program creates a window and places tiles in a grid.
-The tiles can be slid around by dragging the mouse.
-When the start and end tile match up in a path you win.
+* r - New Random Game: searches for a new game to play
+* n - Next Game does a levelUp
+* p - Prints the Game board
+* d - Debug mode.
+Instructs all components to output debug information

 ### Patterns

 * Singleton
 * Observer
 * Pub-Sub Messaging